 In the event of a declared CM/ECF technical failure, pleadings to be filed may be sent to filing@wawd.uscourts.gov.
-During the period of outage, any documents submitted to this email address will be docketed into the appropriate cases by Court staff during business hours when CM/ECF functionality has been restored.
-Documents filed via email will be considered filed upon the date of receipt by the Court and will be docketed exactly as indicated on the document.
-NEFs will be sent to parties upon docketing by Court staff.
+During the period of outage, any documents submitted to this email address will be docketed into the appropriate cases by Court staff when CM/ECF functionality has been restored.
+Documents will be docketed exactly as indicated on the document.
+NEFs will be sent out to parties upon docketing by Court staff.